• Skip to primary navigation

 How to Cook Easy Peel Boiled Eggs

 Once the water is boiling, use a skimmer or slotted spoon to gently lower the eggs into the water.
-Turn the heat down so the water is gently boiling (and the eggs are not bumping around too much) and cook the eggs for 12 minutes for well-done eggs.
-(In my opinion, egg mayo is best this way, but if you prefer a soft jammy yolk then reduce cook time to 8-10 minutes)
+Turn the heat down so the water is gently boiling (and the eggs are not bumping around too much) and cook the eggs for 12 minutes for hard boiled.
+(In my opinion, egg mayo is best this way, but if you prefer a soft jammy yolk then reduce cook time to 8-10 minutes).

 While the eggs are cooking, fill a large bowl with cold water (and ice if you have it).
 Use the skimmer to gently lift the cooked eggs out of the boiling water and place them in the ice water.
 Allow to cool for at least 5 minutes.